semerj/dev-cheatsheets/dev/vim.md

 ## yank
 * `yy`: yank (cut) the current line and put it in buffer
 * `Nyy`: yank (cut) N lines and put it in buffer
+* `:g/pattern/y A`: yank all matching lines in one buffer

 ## paste
 * `p`: paste at the current position the yanked line or lines from the buffer